RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 - If it feels necessary, another round of truths could be illicited.

 ### 3. Character and Starting Town Creation
 This step takes inspiration from games where collaborative worldbuilding is built into character creation, such as [Beyond the Wall](https://www.flatlandgames.com/btw/).
+Another great post on the topic can be found [here](https://rolltodoubt.wordpress.com/2024/09/14/setting-up-an-osr-sandbox/).

 - Start by following the usual character creation steps of your chosen system.